WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/SS_ReservoirsObservationSites/ReadME.md

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share CSWRCB's site specific time series water data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *TX_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx*.
-Seven executable code files were used to extract the state agency's site specific time series data from the above mentioned input files.
+The following executable code files were used to extract the state agency's site specific time series data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file *(SiteSpecificAmounts)* is dependent on the previous files.
-Those six code files are as follows...
+Some code files (ipynb) were built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The *(SiteSpecificAmounts.py)* code file is dependent on the previous files.
+Those code files are as follows...

-- 0_PreProcessTXReservoirObservationSites.ipynb
+- 0_TXssro_PreProcessAllocationData.ipynb
 - 1_TXssro_Methods.py
 - 2_TXssro_Variables.py
 - 3_TXssro_Organizations.py
 - 4_TXssro_WaterSources.py
 - 5_TXssro_Sites.py
 - 6_TXssro_SiteSpecificAmounts_fact.py
+- 7_TXssro_WaDEDataAssessmentScript.ipynb

 ***
-### 0) Code File: 0_PreProcessTXReservoirObservationSites.ipynb
+### 0) Code File: 0_TXssro_PreProcessAllocationData.ipynb
 Purpose: Pre-process the state agency input data files into one master file for simple DataFrames creation and extraction.

 #### Inputs: